An asymptotic preserving scheme for kinetic models for chemotaxis phenomena

-where $C_M$ is a constant determined such that the total mass is $M$.
-The initial cell distribution function is given as:

-We compare our scheme with: \begin{itemize} \item an Explicit-Euler scheme applied to the kinetic equation in the kinetic regime and to the diffusion equation in the Keller-Segel limit. \item an asymptotic preserving scheme obtained from a time splitting method applied to the Odd-Even decomposition of the kinetic equation in both kinetic and macroscopic regime. \end{itemize}
+Our scheme is compared with: \begin{itemize} \item an explicit-Euler scheme applied to the kinetic equation in the kinetic regime; \item an explicit finite difference method for the corresponding Keller-Segel system equation in the macroscopic regime \cite{Saito09}; \item an asymptotic preserving scheme obtained from a time splitting method applied to the Odd-Even decomposition of the kinetic equation \cite{Carr11,JP}, in both kinetic and macroscopic regime. \end{itemize}